microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 ---
 #### Approach

-It is highly recomended that depending on the use case scenario, we are requesting the GPT model to consider either Extractive or Abstarctive or mix of both summarization approach.Extractive summarization creates almost identical sentences from the origional text to generate the summary, while Abstractive summarization generates new content in summary while considering all of context in the input text.
-This apprach can be used after during summarizing the chunk following the Pattern # 1
+It is highly recommended that depending on the use case scenario, we request the GPT model to consider either Extractive or Abstractive or mix of both summarization approach.
+Extractive summarization creates almost identical sentences from the original text to generate the summary, while Abstractive summarization generates new content in summary while considering all of context in the input text.
+This approach can be used after summarizing the chunk following the Pattern # 1

 #### Implementation

-Selection of correct Summarization approach to drive Abstraive or Extractive Summarization
+Selection of correct Summarization approach to drive Abstractive or Extractive Summarization

 **Example- 1: Abstractive Summarization **